SSLCHECKER/SSL_CHECKER/README.md

 	`./sslChecker.sh [domain] -s`

-Note: Scan results might take few long seconds to appear.
+**Note**: Scan results might take few long seconds to appear.
 We are working to enhance the script for better and fast results